scoredetect/timestamps/readme.txt

 Help boost SEO.
 Timestamp your WordPress content to empower your content authenticity and increase user trust.

 == Description ==
-Timestamps allow you to increase content authenticity by displaying a rich timeline of your post updates.
-The timeline can be independently verified by the public.
+__Timestamps allow you to increase content authenticity__ by displaying a __rich timeline of your post updates__.
+The timeline can be __independently verified by the public__.

-The Timestamps plugin offers SEO-friendly blockchain timestamping for content, enhancing Google’s E-E-A-T signals: Experience, Expertise, Authoritativeness, and Trustworthiness.
-It provides tamper-proof evidence of content creation time, boosting content authenticity and protecting intellectual property from theft.
-The plugin supports automated workflows for consistent timestamping, enabling real-time verification and improving user trust and engagement.
-ScoreDetect’s eco-friendly, gas-free system generates verification certificates quickly, helping businesses demonstrate verified content history and authority.
-This technology is positioned as a future-proof strategy for SEO and content protection in the evolving digital landscape.
+The __Timestamps plugin offers SEO-friendly blockchain timestamping__ for content, enhancing Google’s __E-E-A-T signals: Experience, Expertise, Authoritativeness, and Trustworthiness__.
+It provides __tamper-proof evidence of content creation time__, boosting content authenticity and __protecting intellectual property from theft__.
+The plugin supports __automated workflows for consistent timestamping__, enabling __real-time verification__ and improving __user trust and engagement__.
+ScoreDetect’s __eco-friendly, gas-free system__ generates verification certificates quickly, helping businesses __demonstrate verified content history and authority__.
+This technology is positioned as a __future-proof strategy for SEO and content protection__ in the evolving digital landscape.

 https://www.youtube.com/watch?v=VLEu33H9jzs